parkeale/CSE212_Final_Project/linked_list.md

 # Linked list
 ## What is a linked List.
+- A linked list is similar to a regular list.
+One of the main differences is how the data is stored.
+In a regular list a block of memory is allocated to the list.
+When the list runs outs of memory it goes back to the memorya and allocates more.
+In a linked list there are many elemets.
+These elements are called nodes.
+Each node contains the data and pointers to where the next section of memory is.
 ## Diagram explaining Linked Lists

+- linked list
+- double linked list

 ## linked list Commands
 | Operation               | Description                    | Python Syntax               | Big O Performance |